 Dice Roll Probability Calculator

 Compute the probability of rolling any target sum with any number of multi-sided dice.
-Perfect for tabletop RPG designers, board game players, and statistics students.
+It counts the favorable combinations and divides by all equally likely outcomes, which is perfect for board-game and tabletop RPG design.

 About this calculator